Developable Quad Meshes and Contact Element Nets: Introduction

-\Bullet We achieve developability by global optimization, essentially performing a projection onto the constraint manifold.
-That projection is guided by soft constraints like fairness and proximity to a reference surface.
+\Bullet The discrete developability property is achieved by optimization, essentially performing a projection onto the constraint manifold, guided by soft constraints like fairness and proximity to a reference surface (\S\,\ref{ss:computation}).
 When needed, we can combine our method with the isometric mappings proposed by Jiang et al.\ \shortcite{jiang-2020}.
-This is easy to do, since this method, too, is based on checkerboard patterns (\S\,\ref{ss:computation}).

 \Bullet Interactive design of developables can mean the isometric deformation of a given flat piece as well as generally modifying a design surface such that developability is maintained as a constraint.
 We are able to do both (\S\,\ref{sec:desig}).